-10.1 The site is located within Urban Green Space (UGS).
+- 10.1 The site is located within Urban Green Space (UGS).
 Policy D3 sets out the Council's approach to land designated as UGS.
-It states that permission will not be granted unless the proposed development is:

-(i) necessary for the continuation or enhancement of established uses or involves a change of use to alternative open land uses, or would result in a specific community benefit, and in all cases, will protect visual amenity, wildlife value and opportunities for sport and recreation, or (ii) includes alternative provision of UGS equivalent in both quantitative and qualitative terms to that which would be developed and be reasonably accessible to existing users.
+It states that permission will not be granted unless the proposed development is: - (i) necessary for the continuation or enhancement of established uses or involves a change of use to alternative open land uses, or would result in a specific community benefit, and in all cases, will protect visual amenity, wildlife value and opportunities for sport and recreation, or (ii) includes alternative provision of UGS equivalent in both quantitative and qualitative terms to that which would be developed and be reasonably accessible to existing users. - 10.2 NPPF paragraph 96 recognises that access to high quality open spaces and opportunities for sport and recreation can make an important contribution to the health and well-being of local communities.
+The site is part of a larger area of Urban Greenspace in the Publication Draft Local Plan on which the proposed residential development would normally be contrary to UDP Policy D3. - 10.3 Policy PLP 61 of the Publication Draft Local Plan states development will not be permitted within urban green space unless the proposal meets the exception criteria.
+Exceptions include where it can be demonstrated that the open space is clearly no longer required to meet local needs, that the proposal will provide replacement provision of equivalent or better in size, quality and accessibility, or that it is for alternative open space, relates to the continuation or enhancement of the use of the site and maintains the quality and function of the green space, or that it would result in a substantial community benefit that clearly outweighs the harm resulting from the loss of the green space. - 10.4 In this case, planning permission has previously been granted for residential development on the site, and therefore the principle of residential development has been established.
+In the granting of permission in 2014 and then again in 2017 (which remains extant), other material considerations were deemed to outweigh the harm in this instance.
+These included the brownfield nature of the site and the lack of a 5 year housing supply.
+Officers considered that the character and appearance of the land was not typical of land of this nature.

-- 10.2 The National Planning Policy Framework sets out the Government's planning policies and is a material consideration in planning decisions.
-The Framework does not change the statutory status of the development plan for decision making.
-Importantly, however, the NPPF advises at Paragraph 215 that due weight should be given to relevant policies in existing plans according to their degree of consistency with the Framework. - 10.3 Within the adopted UDP, the application site is designated as part of a larger area of UGS, where Policy D3 applies.
-In this respect, a residential scheme, as proposed, would not accord with Policy D3 of the UDP.
-However, the Council is unable to demonstrate a deliverable five year supply of housing, as required by the Framework.
-In such circumstances, Paragraph 49 of the Framework is engaged and the relevant policies for housing supply should not be considered up-to-date. - 10.4 Paragraph 49 also records that housing applications should be considered in the context of the presumption in favour of sustainable development.
-Paragraph 14 of the Framework is clear that where the development plan is absent, silent or out of date, permission should be granted unless any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in the Framework taken as a whole. - 10.5 Although this represents a Departure from the Development Plan other material considerations outweigh the harm in this instance.
-These material considerations include the existing planning permission, the brownfield nature of the site and the lack of 5 year housing supply.
-It is noted that the principle of residential development on this site has previously been established in the granting of permission in 2014.
-At that time, Officers considered that the character and appearance of the land was not typical of land of this nature.
 The land was not considered to be used for outdoor sport and recreation and when viewing the site of the proposed dwelling in particular, the land was considered to be 'brownfield', having no character worthy of preserving for future outdoor sport and recreation.
 Furthermore the provision of housing in this sustainable location would make a small contribution to the existing shortfall.

-10.6 Part of the application site is currently occupied by existing buildings within a defined curtilage associated with the site and it is in this location that the proposed dwelling is intended to be developed, largely on the footprint of one of the existing outbuildings.
-The current application differs only from the previous approval with respect to the appearance of the development, and its slightly altered position.

-Urban Design issues
+Urban Design Issues